Boeing CEO faces shareholders for first time since 737 MAX crashes

 Shares in the company, worth $214 billion, have lost nearly 10 percent of their value since the March 10 crash.

-Reporting by Tracy Rucinski; additional reporting by Eric M. Johnson in Seattle and David Shepardson in Washington; Editing by Sonya Hepinstall and Chizu Nomiyama
+Reporting by Tracy Rucinski; additional reporting by Eric M. Johnson in Seattle and David Shepardson in Washington; Editing by Chizu Nomiyama and Phil Berlowitz